DESIGNING LEARNING FOR REAL PEOPLE:

 4

-After implementing the solution, whether it is an eLearning module, on-the-job training, or instructor-led course, evaluate effectiveness by asking:
+After implementing the solution, evaluate effectiveness by asking:

 -